nikkikharkwal/SaltStack/README.md

 ### On the Firewall option, what port are you supposed to open?
 > The Minions are to be connected to Master on TCP ports 4506 as well as 4505.
 They don’t actually need any inbound port open.

+### The official documentation for SaltStack can be found at https://docs.saltstack.com/.